Is that half my songs are five minutes and over

 - Tom Waits is someone who, while highly regarded as an artist, does not get radio support.

-- David Bowie suffered the same fate in the U.S. after he moved on from the pop-rock stylings of Let's Dance and its two successor albums at the end of The Eighties.
-He moved on to usually harder sounds, and combined with his lyrical tendency towards dark and/or difficult subject matter rather than Silly Love Songs, he's not welcome in the adult contemporary radio format that usually adopts older rockers and their new material (Sting, Elton John, The Eagles, etc.).
-Yet he's not embraced by modern rock radio either, possibly due to his age.
-In The New Tens, classic rock radio neglects most of his work; the song of his that gets the most play is his collaboration with Queen, "Under Pressure".
+- David Bowie saw little U.S. airplay after he moved on from the pop-rock stylings of Let's Dance and its two successor albums at the end of The '80s.
+He moved on to usually harder sounds, and given his lyrical tendency towards dark and/or difficult subject matter rather than Silly Love Songs, he wasn't welcome in the adult contemporary radio format that usually adopts older rockers' new material (Sting, Elton John, The Eagles, etc.).
+Modern rock radio wouldn't play him either, possibly due to his age.
+In The New '10s, Classic Rock radio largely neglects him because so little of his work "rocks" in the conventional sense; tellingly the song that gets the most play is his collaboration with Queen, "Under Pressure".
+(Stations that do "flashback" weekends featuring blocks of 1970s/'80s tunes might throw in "Changes", "Young Americans", "Modern Love", and other numbers that charted.)

 - Billy Joel's song "The Entertainer" discusses length as a factor in radio friendliness, based on the earlier Executive Meddling that shortened "Piano Man":

-- Save for "Touch of Grey", don't expect to hear a lot of The Grateful Dead on classic rock radio.
+- Save for "Touch of Grey" or "Truckin'", don't expect to hear a lot of The Grateful Dead on classic rock radio.

-- Lampshaded by Nirvana's "Radio Friendly Unit Shifter".
-Ironically it was neither Radio Friendly nor a Unit Shifternote .
+- Lampshaded by Nirvana's "Radio Friendly Unit Shifter" from In Utero.
+The title was meant to be ironic; the song was neither Radio Friendly nor a Unit Shifternote .
 The song was originally titled "Four Month Media Blackout" to mockingly reflect the amount of time "Smells Like Teen Spirit" would play on the radio and MTV.
 When "Teen Spirit" lingered on for longer, the song was retitled "Nine Month Media Blackout."
 When it became clear the song would become a permanent fixture, the newer song would be retitled "Radio Friendly Unit Shifter."

 - Bill Drummond and Jimmy Cauty, better known as The KLF, had a Number One hit in the UK as The Timelords with a novelty record called "Doctorin' the Tardis", and were inspired to write a book about it, The Manual (How to Have a Number One the Easy Way), "a step by step guide to achieving a No.1 single with no money or musical skills".
 One part of the advice is listen to other tunes, and the one you're making, on the most basic equipment available.
 If it's memorable on the crappiest car radio, you're onto a winner.
 The book was also prescient enough to anticipate home recording, saying "It's obvious that in a very short space of time the Japanese will have delivered the technology and then brought the price of it down so that you can do the whole thing at home.
 Then you will be able to sod off all that crap about going into studios."

-- Despite being quite popular and having a massive cult fanbase, you will never hear Radiohead on the radio (except "Creep" and maybe "Fake Plastic Trees", "Karma Police", or "Paranoid Android" if the six-minutes-and-change running time doesn't put it out of the running).
+- Despite being quite popular and having a massive cult fanbase, you will never hear Radiohead on the radio (except "Creep" from Pablo Honey and maybe "Fake Plastic Trees" from The Bends, "Karma Police", or "Paranoid Android" from OK Computer if the six-minutes-and-change running time doesn't put it out of the running).

 - JJJ in Australia used to play them a lot and still plays their new material for a while when it comes out.